This tutorial explains the Blackboard Course Structure options.

 - This area is also where you will find choices for text or button links and the options for customizing the look of these links.

 - You can also choose to have a custom course banner.
 You can create your own banner or you can use the UT banner creator found at UT Blackboard Banner Generator.
-There are instructions for using this utility here.
+There are instructions for using this utility on this page.

 - Make sure to Submit all your changes.